By Irvin Baxter

 The First Trumpet – World War I

-- The “scorched earth policy” was employed – burned all green grass as armies retreated.
+• The first time official “scorched earth policy” was employed – burned all green grass as armies retreated.

 The Second Trumpet – World War II